mbrt/blog-src/001-ripgrep-code-review/post.md

 ![Main](https://rawgit.com/mbrt/blog/master/001-ripgrep-code-review/main.svg)

-The main thread, controlled by the `run` function digs files from the filesystem, and pushes them into a [`deque`](https://crates.io/crates/deque).
+The main thread, controlled by the `run` function digs files from the filesystem, and pushes them into a [deque](https://crates.io/crates/deque).
-This is a Single-producer / Multiple-consumers queue, from which multiple worker threads can pull at the same time:
+This is a Single-producer / Multiple-consumers queue, from which multiple worker threads can pull at the same time, and perform the search operations.
+Here is the workers initialization in the `run` function:

 ```rust
 let workq = {